 What are some examples of professional email subject lines for business communication?

-Professional email subject lines are crucial for conveying the right message to your recipients.
-Here are some examples grouped by various business scenarios:
+Professional email subject lines are essential for delivering the appropriate message to your recipients.
+Here are some examples categorized by various business scenarios:

 For Meetings and Appointments: